 Where there's a will, there's an experienced attorney who makes your final wishes known

-Attorneys Theodore Laputka and Edward McNelis have helped countless families prepare legal documents as part of our family law practice.
+Attorney Edward McNelis has helped countless families prepare legal documents as part of his family law practice.
 We know that one of the most important documents everyone should have is a will.

 It is also a document that people often don't bother to prepare.
 This can create problems when a person dies.
 The state will distribute that person's assets.
 Some family members may feel resentful or left out.
 Some may even file lawsuits, claiming they are owed more money.

 This is a problem you can avoid by making your wishes known in a will.
 A will is a legal document that provides instructions for distributing your assets after you die.
 It is your chance to make sure your family members and your assets are taken care of the way you want - and McNelis Law can help you get there.

 Among other things, a will lets you determine:

 - What happens to your home and other property

 - Who gets your money